isaacnmm/pestpolicy-hugo2XX/content/posts/bees-vs-wasps-vs-hornets/index.md

 **Wasp: ** Wasps build nests using a paper-like substance, which they give out after chewing wood fiber.

 These nests appear as open-end hexagonal cells similar to honeycombs.
 Wasp nests can be found under sheltered building eaves, tree branches, open pipes, and in places like garage and attics.
 The location of nests depends on the wasp species.
-While mud daubers prefer building nests in higher areas, [yellow jackets](http://naturemappingfoundation.org/natmap/facts/yellow_jacket_712. html) will build nests on the ground.
+While mud daubers prefer building nests in higher areas, [yellow jackets](http://naturemappingfoundation.org/natmap/facts/yellow_jacket_712.html)will build nests on the ground.

 Wasp nest can be as small as a golf ball and grow to as large as football or even bigger.
-Enormous nests of up to 15000 wasps have been found in Alabama. **Hornet: ** [Hornet removal](https://pestpolicy.com/hornet-nest-removal/) appear as paper-like substances with a grayish color.
+Enormous nests of up to 15000 wasps have been found in Alabama. **Hornet: ** [Hornet removal](https://pestpolicy.com/hornet-nest-removal/)appear as paper-like substances with a grayish color.
 However, unlike the bee and wasp nests, they are oval-shaped.

 They construct their nests overhanging from higher places like trees, chimneys, outside buildings, poles, etc.